Trade shows and exhibitions

 Advantages and disadvantages of trade shows and exhibitions

-Exhibiting at trade shows can bring a number of benefits to your business.
+Exhibiting at trade shows can bring benefits to your business.
 You can meet directly with potential customers and generate leads.
-However, success is not guaranteed and there are a number of costs involved.
+However, success is not guaranteed and there are costs involved.
 Consider the pros and cons before you decide to invest your time and money.

 Advantages of exhibiting at trade shows